MarvinLvn/CPC2/README.md

-# Early phonetic learning from ecological audio: domain-general versus domain-specific mechanisms

-WORK IN PROGRESS
+# Statistical learning models of early phonetic acquisition struggle with child-centered audio data

-This is the git repository associated to our PNAS publication: *Early phonetic learning from ecological audio: domain-general versus domain-specific mechanisms*
+This is the git repository associated to our publication: *Statistical learning models of early phonetic acquisition struggle with child-centered audio data*
 In this repository, you'll find all the necessary code for training a contrastive predictive coding (CPC) model from raw speech.
-Adapted and modified from the publication [Unsupervised Pretraining Transfers well Across Languages](https://arxiv.org/abs/2002.02848), whose associated git repository can be found [here](https://github.com/facebookresearch/CPC_audio).
+Adapted and modified from the publication [Unsupervised Pretraining Transfers well Across Languages](https://arxiv.org/abs/2002.02848), whose companion git repository can be found [here](https://github.com/facebookresearch/CPC_audio).

 ### How to use ?